If you work in an organization that wants to establish a sustainable culture of innovation -- you have two basic choices: outside/in or inside/out.

 Not that there's anything wrong with that, mind you, but it's often just a slick way of repositioning the deck chairs on your own Titanic.
 It looks good.
 It sounds good.
 You feel like you're doing something, but the ship is still sinking.

 The other approach -- inside/out -- is far less common.
-And why it's less common is because it's slower, initially more chaotic, requires more commitment and, to a lot of left-brained people, borders on voo doo.
+And why it's less common is because it's slower, initially more chaotic, requires more commitment and, to a lot of left-brained people, seems like voo doo.

 The inside/out approach is based on the notion that "organizational change" follows individual change -- understanding, as it does, that an organization is nothing more than a collection of individuals.

-The real deal?
+The bottom line?
 Organizations don't change until the people in them do.

 In the inside/out approach, each person commits to -- as Mahatma Ghandi put it -- to "being the change you want to see in the world."